JaquJaqu/sequence_tagging/README.md

 - decode with a linear chain CRF

-## Run an Pre-computed Model
+## Run an Existing Model

 To run pre-computed models, you need to download the model and the embeddings.
 This can be done automatically with a python script as described [here](#automatic-download).
-However, the models and the embeddings can also be downloaded manually as described [here](#).
+However, the models and the embeddings can also be downloaded manually as described [here](#manual-download).

 Here, we will fully describe, how to apply the best performing GermEval model to a new file.